 - ✓ IRCC's own immigration history databases (previous applications, removals, refusals)

 If you have a criminal record: A hit on criminal databases during biometric processing can trigger a criminal inadmissibility review under IRPA s.36.
-This can affect your visa or permit application even if you did not disclose the record on your application — because the biometric check may surface it independently.
+Biometrics are used primarily to verify identity and to screen against databases held or accessible to Canadian authorities, and immigration officers may consider information from these checks alongside what you provide.
 If you have a criminal history in any country, it is important to understand your admissibility status before applying.
+Verify how your situation is assessed on canada.ca.

 Frequently Asked Questions